 The characterization of the planetesimal population around evolved stars has also been focus of investigation, via the study of the infrared excesses in white dwarfs and the study of the signatures of orbiting dust and gas revealed by transient or varying absorption features.
 These studies have also allowed the characterization of the elemental abundance of the disrupted, dust-producing planetesimals, shedding light on the bulk composition of the rocky exoplanets.

-Star and Planet Formation Group at STScI
+Star and Planet Formation (SPF) Group at STScI

-Group of STScI researchers that studies circumstellar gas and disk chemistry, accretion processes in protostellar disks and envelopes, the evolution of protostellar systems, episodic accretion, jets and outflows, and the interaction with molecular clouds, and star forming region populations.
+SPF is a group of STScI researchers that studies circumstellar gas and disk chemistry, accretion processes in protostellar disks and envelopes, the evolution of protostellar systems, episodic accretion, jets and outflows, and the interaction with molecular clouds, and star forming region populations.

 Extrasolar Planetary Systems Imaging Group

-The extrasolar planetary system imaging group is a group of staff, postdocs, and students at STScI, JHU, and other institutions that work collectively to image planetary systems and circumstellar disks.
+The Extrasolar Planetary System Imaging Group is a group of staff, postdocs, and students at STScI, JHU, and other institutions that work collectively to image planetary systems and circumstellar disks.

 The STScI Exoplanets, Star and Planet Formation Seminar Series

-Weakly seminar series at STScI featuring visiting researchers on topics related to exoplanets, star and planet formation.
+Weekly seminar series at STScI featuring visiting researchers on topics related to exoplanets, star and planet formation.